newjersey/navigator.business.nj.gov/content/src/fundings/brownfield-impact-fund.md

   sites.
 openDate: ""
 dueDate: ""
-summaryDescriptionMd: >+
-  This pilot program, funded by the federal Environmental Protection Agency's Revolving Loan Fund (USEPA RLF), offers you low-interest (1-2%) loans of up to
-  $350,000 if you are a for-profit or non-profit developer, or a public sector entity, to carry out cleanups at brownfield sites.
+summaryDescriptionMd: This pilot program, funded by the Federal Environmental Protection Agency's Revolving Loan Fund (USEPA RLF), addresses funding gaps for cleanup projects at brownfield sites.
+These funds are available for a for-profit or non-profit developer or a public sector entity.
 callToActionLink: https://www.njeda.com/brownfieldsimpactfund/
 callToActionText: Learn more
 fundingType: loan